Estate Planning

 Dying intestate, which means dying without a will, puts more pressure on your family as they attempt to navigate settling your estate without your input.
 The probate court will have to appoint someone to settle your account in place of an executor.
 This person will be required to inventory and assess your valuables, pay your outstanding debts, and distribute the remaining assets to your family.

 Are you acting as someone’s executor or estate administrator?
-Contact Martino Law Group, LLC, for a free consultation.
+Contact our estate planning attorneys in Melrose for a free consultation.
 We offer estate planning legal services and can also help with the administration of an estate and advocate for administrators to ensure it is properly and legally settled.

 Do You and Your Spouse Need Separate Estate Plans?